brainstormforce/wp-spectra/README.md

 ## Changelog ##

+### x.x.x ###
+* Fix: Container - Resolved an issue wherein WordPress core blocks inside the container were aligning to the center in tablet/mobile view in the editor.

 ### 2.13.8 - Thursday, 27th June 2024 ###
 * This update addressed a security bug.
 Props to Patchstack for privately reporting it to our team.
 Please make sure you are using the latest version on your website.